Nishkalkashyap/notes/edfora/interview-questions.md

 ### Concept Questions
 1. What are modules in JavaScript?
 2. What is lazy loading, in general?
-3. How do you implement LAZY loading in angular
+3. How do you implement LAZY loading in angular/React
 4. code splitting/chunk splitting
 5. What are commonjs modules?
 6. Can we `require` json files